saqib1707/saqib1707.github.io/index.md

 				<br><span class="brHeight"></span>
 				<a href="javascript:toggleblock('barc_interiit_abs')">abstract</a> / <a href="https://github.com/saqib1707/TV-Audience-Measurement">code</a> / <a href="{{ site.url }}/assets/pubs/barc_interiit_presentation.pdf">presentation</a><br>
 				<br><span class="brHeight"></span>
-				<p id="barc_interiit_abs" style="font-style:italic; font-family: sans-serif; font-size: 15px; display:none; text-align:justify;">Proposed scalable and robust solutions for <a href="https://saqib1707.github.io/assets/pubs/problem_statement_barc.pdf">various challenges</a> put forward by <a href="https://www.barcindia.co.in/">BARC India</a> such as channel identification, advertisement and content classification and recognition, age and gender recognition of viewers and providing hardware free solution in order to capture TV viewership data of the country</p>
+				<p id="barc_interiit_abs" class="abstract">Proposed scalable and robust solutions for <a href="https://saqib1707.github.io/assets/pubs/problem_statement_barc.pdf">various challenges</a> put forward by <a href="https://www.barcindia.co.in/">BARC India</a> such as channel identification, advertisement and content classification and recognition, age and gender recognition of viewers and providing hardware free solution in order to capture TV viewership data of the country</p>
 			</div>
 		</td>
 	</tr>